uranusb/SYN_SRAM_UVM/README.md

 Tested on Synopsys VCS.

-2 scenarios:
+Two scenarios:
-1) Write 16 packets to the SRAM with random address and data, then randomly read data from 16 random addresses.
+1. (seq_test) Write 16 packets to the SRAM with random address and data, then randomly read data from 16 random addresses.
-2) Do write and read randomly and continuously for 64 times.
+2. (rand_test) Do write and read randomly and continuously for 64 times.